DATASET_GRADIENT

 We can also calculate the average usage frequency of each template in

-published articles by specifying the method
+published articles by specifying the method parameter as

-, and use it in gradient coloring.
+mean, and use it in gradient coloring.

 unit_27 <- create_unit(data = df_frequence,